LaxarJS/laxar/docs/manuals/writing_widget_controllers.md

 Out of the box LaxarJS currently supports two different integration technologies:
 Plain Javascript widgets and widgets defining an *AngularJS* module and controller.
 In the following both technologies are described.

+If you want to develop a widget with *React* you can use our [laxar-react-adapter](https://github.com/LaxarJS/laxar-react-adapter).

 Note that for the time being all widgets have to be defined as [AMD module](https://github.com/amdjs/amdjs-api/wiki/AMD), since this is the way LaxarJS bootstraps them.